tjd1234/cmpt135spring2024/obsidian/135website2024/Easy and Hard Problems.md

 The TSP is a well-studied problem, and there are algorithms that can solve instances of it more efficiently than brute-force.
 But, so far, no one has discovered an algorithm that can solve *every* TSP instance in polynomial time (or less).
 In other words, it is unknown if the TSP is an easy or hard problem.

 Since it has not been proven that a polynomial time algorithm *doesn't* exist for solving the TSP, there is the possibility that one day someone (maybe you!) could find such an algorithm.
-But beware: most computer scientists and mathematicians believe that no such algorithm exists, and the best that can be done are either approximation algorithms that can get get *close* to the best solution (but can't guarantee it's the best), or algorithms that are fast only in certain special cases.
+But beware: the TSP is a well-studied problem, and most computer scientists believe that no such algorithm exists, and that the best that can be done are either approximation algorithms that can get get *close* to the best solution (but can't guarantee it's the best), or algorithms that are fast only in certain special cases.

 > **Note** The TSP has a rich history.
 This [TSP Website](http://www.math.uwaterloo.ca/tsp/) discusses the problem in depth, and has many interesting examples, including lists of the best-known TSP tours for various problems (like visiting the capitals of all US states).

 ## NP-Completeness
-The TSP is a member of a class of algorithmic problems known as [[NP-complete problem|NP-complete problems]].
+The TSP is a member of an unusual set of algorithmic problems known as [[NP-complete problem|NP-complete problems]].
 Here are a couple of other [[NP-complete problem|NP-complete problems]].

 ## [Logical satisfiability (SAT)](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem)